|Alias||The Bronze Giant|

 Appearance and Character

 During the dispute over succession after Lady Jeyne Arryn's death, the claimant to the Eyrie, Ser Arnold Arryn, eluded Ser Corwyn Corbray, who claimed that Lady Jeyne's testament must be upheld and that her more distant cousin Ser Joffrey Arryn should become Lord of the Eyrie.
-Ser Arnold was given sanctuary at Runestone by Lord Gunthor.
+Ser Arnold was given sanctuary at Runestone by Lord Gunthor, having served as a squire there in his youth.

-By the time the new regents were to be chosen by lot in 136 AC, Lord Alyn Velaryon and Lord Benjicot Blackwood had at last forced the supporters of Isembard Arryn and Arnold Arryn to do homage to Lord Joffrey as their liege.
-Presumably, Lord Gunthor was pardoned for supporting Ser Arnold, as he made his way to King's Landing for the lottery with Lord Joffrey Arryn, Lord Quenton Corbray, and Isembard Arryn.
+By the time the new regents were to be chosen by lot in 136 AC, Lord Alyn Velaryon and Lord Benjicot Blackwood had at last forced the Bronze Giant and the supporters of Isembard Arryn and Arnold Arryn to do homage to Lord Joffrey as their liege.
+Gunthor made his way to King's Landing for the lottery to select new regents with Lord Joffrey Arryn, Lord Quenton Corbray, and Isembard Arryn.